 The sign on the side says “Colin C. Campbell & Son Seedsmen”.
 The Manitoba Historic Society page on the roundhouse said it was used for this purpose from 1930 to 1969.
 You can still see the outline of the turntable in the grass.

 It does not appear to be in use at this time.

 A Broken Bridge

 I noticed this bridge in the distance as I was traveling between Coulter and Dalny.
-This bridge was part of the CP Lyleton subdivision and was damaged in several floods in the 1960s and 1970s.
+I thought this bridge was part of the CP Lyleton subdivision, damaged in several floods in the 1960s and 1970s.
 After the last flood in 1976, CP abandoned the portion of the subdivision west of Dalny.
 Coulter, Cameron and Lyleton lost their rail service.

 Those were the rail related parts of my trip.